Suresh-kukumati/devTinder/homework.md

 - JS object() vs JSON ( Diffrences)
 - Add the express.json middleware to your app
 - Make your signup API dynamic to receive data from end user
+- User.findOne with duplicate email ID's, which object returned
+- API - Get user by email
+- API - Feed API - GET / feed - get all the users from the database